EENI Global Business School.

 2. Western Civilization:

-2. North America: agreements with the United States and Canada;
+2. North America: agreements with the U.S. and Canada

-3. Islamic Civilization: Agreements with Jordan, Pakistan and the Gulf Cooperation Council (GCC);
+3. Islamic Civilization: Agreements with Jordan, Pakistan and the GCC

 Political-economic interactions of Taiwan with the other civilizations: